 - i.
 (1.0 pt) Bob wants to eat some unhealthy food, specifically at a fast food restaurant.
 When asked what he's in the mood for, he replies with "Mediterranean".
 Which of the following restaurants could the decision tree recommend for Bob?

-- O Chipotle
+- $\bigcirc$ Chipotle

-- O Taco Bell
+- $\bigcirc$ Taco Bell

 - Dyars Cuisine

-- O IBs Burgers
+- $\bigcirc$ IBs Burgers

 - ii.
 (1.0 pt) Larry would like to eat some unhealthy food as well!
 However, he got a salary bonus from his job so he does not want to eat at a fast food restaurant.
 When asked how much he would like to pay, he replies with "I have no preference".
 Which of the following restaurants could the decision tree recommend for Larry?

 - Olive Garden

 - Cheesecake Factory

-- ☐ Super Dupers Burger
+- □ Super Dupers Burger

 - Flemings Prime Steakhouse

 (e) (3.0 pt) Joey and Andrew are each training their own decision tree for a classification task.
 Joey decides to limit the depth of his decision tree to depth 3 while Andrew decides to not set a limit on the depth of his decision tree.
-When plotting the training error, Joey's error seems to be much higher than Andrew's error.
-However, when plotting the validation error, Andrew's error seems be much higher than his training error as well as Joey's error.
+When plotting the training error, Joey's error seems to be much higher than Andrew's error as well as Joey's error.
 Andrew is confused and surmises that there must be a bug in his code that is causing this to happen.
 What happened?
 Explain.
 What can he do to improve it?
 Name at least 3 things he can do to improve his error.
 Please limit your repsonse to 2 sentences per reason.